 Richard Ashworth’s work has been highlighted many times in the media but he is probably best known for introducing authentic Chinese Imperial Feng Shui to BBC tv’s Housebusters and for his book The Feng Shui Diaries which, apart from anything else, may be the funniest book written on the subject to date.
 He is internationally famous for his ground breaking transformational work with the ba zi or Four Pillars of Destiny, otherwise misleadingly known as the Chinese Horoscope.
 Press has included the Guardian Diary, Spirit and Destiny, Art and Architecture, Elle Decoration and 25 Beautiful Homes.
-He has worked with A-Listers such as Gillian Anderson of the X-Files (who said he “commands both confidence and awe”) and professionals like Britain’s favourite Interior Designer Kelly Hoppen (see link below) and he has been the subject of the Sunday Times feature ‘A Life in the Day’.
+He has worked with A-Listers such as Gillian Anderson of the X-Files (who said he “commands both confidence and awe”) and professionals like Britain’s favourite Interior Designer and newest Dragon Kelly Hoppen (Click here) and he has been the subject of the Sunday Times feature ‘A Life in the Day’.
 His poignant, informative and often very funny online diaries are available free from this website.
 In the summer of 2010 on TV’s Big Brother’s Little Brother he gave his view that the Big Brother houses were “the dark side of feng shui.”

 Richard learned authentic feng shui by studying with a series of masters over a period of decades.

-Richard studied with Master Chan from 1998 to 2002; since this time he has studied with Joey Yap, Howard Choy, Master Mas Kehardthum and most recently Master Peter Leung as well as attending workshops with pretty much every Chinese Master who will teach Europeans.
+Richard studied with Master Chan Kun Wah from 1998 to 2002; since this time he has studied with Joey Yap, Howard Choy, Master Mas Kehardthum and most recently Master Peter Leung as well as attending workshops with pretty much every Chinese Master who will teach Europeans.
 In 2005 Richard also completed the first ever feng shui course certificated by a Chinese University at Huazhong University in Hubei Province, Central China under the tutelage of Professor Wang Yude.

 Along the way he has worked with corporations, architectural practices, entrepreneurs and in government departments but his daily task remains “going in and out of people’s houses being enigmatic.”